mrolims/pynamicalsys/README.md

 $ pip install pycandy
 ```

+> **Note:** On **Windows**, it is **strongly recommended** to use [Anaconda](https://www.anaconda.com).
+It simplifies dependency management and avoids potential issues with scientific libraries during installation.
+Be sure to run the command from the **Anaconda Prompt**, not from Command Prompt or PowerShell, to ensure the correct environment is activated.

 ### Install from source

 If you want to install the development version from the source repository, clone the repo and install with: